-We will also continue our efforts to close the gaps that separate Aboriginal and non-Aboriginal British Columbians.
-The recent announcement of five pilot communities was another step forward in the development of our Off-Reserve Aboriginal Action Plan, working with Aboriginal partners, the federal government and local governments to support education and job training, while preserving cultures and traditions.
-British Columbia will continue to work closely with our Aboriginal Women's Advisory Council to lessen the risks and socio-economic vulnerabilities faced by Aboriginal women and girls.
+We will also not lessen our efforts to close the gaps that separate Aboriginal and non-Aboriginal British Columbians.
+We will continue to move forward on the Off-Reserve Aboriginal Action Plan.
+We will continue to work, in partnership with Aboriginal partners, the federal government and local governments to support education and job training, while preserving cultures and traditions.

+British Columbia will also continue to work closely with our Aboriginal Women's Advisory Council to address the root causes and social and economic challenges that often leave Aboriginal women and girls exposed to violence.